-GAPS provides users with precise and accurate positioning using a single GNSS receiver both in static and kinematic mode.
-Through the use of precise orbit and clock products produced by the International GNSS Service (IGS) it is possible to achieve centimeter positioning in static mode and decimeter positioning in kinematic mode given a sufficient convergence period.
-An example is shown of the convergence period of the computed coordinates for station ALGO, located in Algonquin Park, Canada, January 1st 2007.
+GAPS provides users with accurate satellite positioning using a single GNSS receiver both in static and kinematic mode.
+Through the use of precise orbit and clock products provided by sources such as the International GNSS Service (IGS) and Natural Resources Canada (NRCan), it is possible to achieve centimetre-level positioning in static mode and decimetre-level positioning in kinematic mode given a sufficient convergence period.
+An example is shown of the convergence of the computed coordinates for station UNB3, located in Fredericton, Canada, January 1, 2015.
 Processed in static mode.

-The solution is with respect to the IGS non-cumulative weekly solution.
-An example of the results produced by GAPS can be seen here .
-Have some questions?
-Then check out the FAQ page here or contact us here .
+An example of the results produced by GAPS (Station UNBJ, Fredericton, Canada, February 27, 2015, processed in static mode) can be seen here .
+Have any questions?
+Check out the FAQ page here or contact us here .